 - To validate the data output by the system or the software when the software is installed in a distributed system and all the parts are not well connected through a good internet connection.

-- To see whether with the less configuration also the software is able to produce results, which are the either normally accurate or almost accurate.
+- To see whether with the less configuration also the software is able to produce results, which are either normally accurate or almost accurate.

 - To see and measure the stability of the system under the replacements of hardware, which means changing the configuration while the software is in running mode.